 A true story

 Moritz Hartmann, born in Heilligenhafen in 1657, would though become the most known member of the Hartmann family.
 We will easily remember Moritz who as a sea warrior from the period of Niels Juels, strengthend the reputation of the Danish power under foreign flag.
 Very young he became a sailor on a Dutch war ship and was promoted in 1682 to the rank of lieutenant in the Danish Navy.
-Later he had the opportunity to show his courage in the french navy during the spanish/french war.
+Later he had the opportunity to show his courage in the French navy during the Spanish French war.

 Refering to orders from Louis XIV, king of France, Moritz arrived in Versaille where he stayed a few months.
-He then took his new fonctions as Commander of« Le Parfait » a 60 canons battleship with a crew of 357 men.
+He then took his new functions as Commander of« Le Parfait » a 60 canons battleship with a crew of 357 men.
 He was ordered to sail to the Republic of Venezia on the order of the « Sun King ».

 In the french record of the battle of Genova, there is a special mention about the courage of Lieutenant « Sieur Hartmann ».

-Supported by very good recommandations, Mortiz Hartmann arrived with his friend the Count Christian Ahlefeldt in Venezia.
+Supported by very good recommendations, Mortiz Hartmann arrived with his friend the Count Christian Ahlefeldt in Venezia.
 In the Summer 1685, they received official permission to take part in the allready started war against the Turks.